11 May Babinsky. Emigration (1974 – 1976). 5: Permission Granted! Visas Processed!

-Frame by frame, my mind envisioned, as best it could, the collage of Vienna and Rome—we would need pots and pans; enamel dishes and mugs (nothing breakable); utensils; a portable electric stove; an electric teakettle; an immersion heater; salt; baking soda to treat sore throat; starch to treat diarrhea (yes, we brought our ancient thick-glass jar — it had survived both World Wars, it would survive emigration);
+Frame by frame, my mind envisioned, as best it could, the collage of Vienna and Rome—we would need pots and pans; enamel dishes and mugs (nothing breakable); utensils; a portable electric stove; an electric teakettle; an immersion heater; salt; baking soda to treat sore throat; starch to treat diarrhea (yes, we brought our ancient thick-glass jar — if it survived both World Wars it would survive emigration);

 packs of cotton wool for my periods, medications for Emily and Syuta; clothes; children’s books; sewing implements.
 In case the HIAS stipend was not sufficient, we would pack bread, hardboiled eggs, salami, tea, sugar, farina, and buckwheat.

 The postcard with the summons to OVIR showed up in our mailbox on Friday, March 19.
 Two restless nights later, Dima and I, holding trembling hands, joined a group of two dozen in the waiting room.